31st Anniversary of Mariah Carey’s ‘Emotions’ album

 In July 2020, digital EPs were released for both ‘Emotions‘ and ‘Make It Happen‘ with classic remixes and live performances, and the related music videos were remastered in HD.
 Later that year, ‘The Rarities‘ compilation was released and included a never-before heard track from the 1991 ‘Emotions’ recording sessions titled ‘Can You Hear Me’.

-In addition to the already available black and ‘Transparent Tan With Black Smoke’ vinyls, an exclusive limited edition ‘pink vinyl‘ has been pressed this year for National Album Day in the UK, set to be released on October 16th.
+In addition to the already available black and ‘Transparent Tan With Black Smoke’ vinyls, an exclusive limited edition ‘pink vinyl‘ was released in 2021 for National Album Day in the UK.